 All objects have properties that are editable in a dialog.
-Use the hotkey $\[\]$ or select Properties from the right-click context menu to edit the properties of selected item(s).
+Use the hotkey $\[E\]$ or select Properties from the right-click context menu to edit the properties of selected item(s).
 You can only open the properties dialog if all the items you have selected are of the same type.
+For many object types, like footprints, you can only edit the properties of a single item at one time.
+To edit the properties of multiple items at once, including items with different types, you can use the Properties Manager.

-You can also view and edit item properties using the properties manager.
-The properties manager is a docked panel that displays the properties of the selected item or items for editing.
+You can also view and edit item properties using the Properties Manager.
+The Properties Manager is a docked panel that displays the properties of the selected item or items for editing.
 If multiple types of items are selected at once, the properties panel displays only the properties shared by all of the selected item types.

-Editing a property in the properties manager immediately applies the change.
+Editing a property in the Properties Manager immediately applies the change.
 When multiple items are selected, property modifications are applied to each selected item individually, not to the whole selection as a group.
 For example, when changing the orientation of multiple items, each item is individually rotated around its own origin, not the group's origin.

-Show the properties manager with View \rightarrow Show Properties Manager or the X button on the left toolbar.
+Show the Properties Manager with $View \rightarrow Panels \rightarrow Properties$ or the \nearrow button on the left toolbar.